 Cloth-covered – plywood or fiberboard

-Bronze and copper – are the most durable.
+Bronze and copper – these materials are more durable.
 They are rust-resistant compared with steel.
-Over time, they will oxidize and break down, but it will last longer than steel; however, they are more expensive than steel.
-These metals are measured by weight per square foot.
-So, a 48-ounce copper casket is more costly than a 32-ounce model.
+Over time, they will oxidize and break down, but they will last longer than steel; however, they are more expensive than steel.
+The price of these metals is according to their weight per square foot.
+So, a 32-ounce copper casket is more expensive than a copper casket with a 24-ounce weight.

 Stainless steel – is more durable than standard steel but a little more expensive.
 It is also available in the same gauge as the standard steel.

-If you want to be environmentally-friendly but desire a traditional wooden casket, you can choose a casket made from sustainable wood.
+If you want to be environmentally friendly but desire a traditional wooden casket, you can choose a casket made from sustainable wood.